lihanshen/evt4j/README.md

 final String actionData = "...";
 final JSONObject json = new JSONObject(actionData);

-// use json data to build the *NewDomainAction*, alternatively you can also build with other constructs, check *NewDomainAction* class for more details final NewDomainAction newDomainAction = NewDomainAction.ofRaw(json.getString("name"), json.getString("creator"),
+// use json data to build the NewDomainAction, alternatively you can also build with other constructs, check NewDomainAction class for more details final NewDomainAction newDomainAction = NewDomainAction.ofRaw(json.getString("name"), json.getString("creator"),
         json.getJSONObject("issue"), json.getJSONObject("transfer"), json.getJSONObject("manage"));